How to Master Organ-on-Chip Design: Tools, Methods & Materials

-Organ-on-Chip (OoC) systems are reshaping the landscape of biomedical research by offering more physiologically accurate models than traditional 2D cultures and animal testing.
-These microengineered platforms simulate the structure and function of human organs using microfluidics, tissue engineering, and cell biology.
+Organ-on-Chip (OoC) systems are transforming biomedical research by enabling more physiologically relevant models than traditional 2D cell cultures and animal testing.
+These microengineered systems integrate microfluidics, tissue engineering, and cell biology to simulate human organ functions in vitro.

 Organ-on-Chip cross-sectional schematic showing dual microchannels and membrane